-The Durham Arts Catalyst Grant application is NOW OPEN!
+The Durham Arts Catalyst Grant application for FY23 is closed.

 - Applicant must be a non-profit organization with 501(c) 3 status based in Durham County and the proposed project must be held in Durham County.
 For FY23 we encourage arts nonprofits to apply for operating support.

 - The applicant may use a fiscal agent if the applicant does not have 501(c) 3 status.

 - The applicant can be a cultural/humanities organization based in Durham, but the proposal must be for an arts activity.

 - Durham Arts Catalyst Grants may not be used to support fund-raising activities.

 Application + Materials

 A panel of area artists and arts professionals reviews and scores each application.
 The panel ranks the applications and recommends which should receive awards.
 The DAC Board of Trustees then must approve the recommendations of the panel for the process to be complete.